Pro Health Train

 1. Click "training certificates" on the left, enter info on the right and click "search for certificate"

-2. At the above/left drop down box under "Trainee-Trainer-Date", click the lowest row with the most date
+2. At the above/left drop down box under "Trainee-Trainer-Date", click the lowest row with the most current date

 All CRMA students are responsible for reviewing the Maine CRMA Curriculum and the 8-hour Recertification Course guidelines.